ChavisManzoniLab/MAS/docs/usage.rst

 Launch MAS GUI
 ==============

-To open the environnment, use
+To open the environment, use

 .. code-block:: console

   cd MAS\\scripts\\activate

-Once you are in the environnment, you can launch the GUI by writing :
+Once you are in the environment, you can launch the GUI by writing :

 .. code-block:: console